 (c) Any lease, sublease, lease purchase or other agreement entered into pursuant to this subdivision by and between the dormitory authority and the state of New York by the office of general services with respect to such parking facilities shall provide for state commitments to provide annually an amount equal to the aggregate amount of all annual rental due to the dormitory authority from the state on behalf of the state departments and agencies having occupancy or use of such facilities.
-Any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to pay annual rentals due to the dormitory authority pursuant to any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to pay annual rentals due to the dormitory authority pursuant to any such lease, sublease, lease purchase or other agreement shall be deemed executory provisions and shall be deemed executory only to the extent state moneys are appropriated and that no liability shall be incurred by the state beyond the moneys appropriated for that purpose and that such obligation is subject to annual appropriations by the legislature.
+Any such lease, sublease, lease purchase or other agreement shall further provide that the obligation of the state to appropriate amounts to pay annual rentals due to the dormitory authority pursuant to any such lease, sublease, lease purchase or other agreement shall not constitute a debt of the state within the meaning of any constitutional and/or statutory provisions and shall be deemed executory only to the extent state moneys are appropriated and that no liability shall be incurred by the state beyond the moneys appropriated for that purpose and that such obligation is subject to annual appropriations by the legislature.